ameseee/kwk-level3-swift/sessions/data_types_slides.markdown

 # Vocab Reflection

-Using your notes and what you learned in this class, write your definition for today's vocab words:

 * String
-* Integer
+* Integer | Double
 * Interpolation
 * Variable
 * Constant
 * Keyword

+^ Using your notes and what you learned in this class, write your definition for today's vocab words:

 ---